 For Brother sewing machines with a fast bobbin-winding system: Hold the end of the thread with your left hand, and with your right hand, wrap the free end of the thread clockwise around the bobbin several times.

 Pass the thread through the slit in the base of the bobbin seat to trim the excess thread.

-Press the foot pedal all the way down or touch the on/off button and slide the speed controller to the right.
+Depress the foot pedal all the way or touch the on/off button and slide the speed controller to the right.
 The bobbin will begin winding quickly!

-When the bobbin is almost full, it will start slowing down, and some models will stop winding completely.
+When the bobbin is almost full, it will start slowing down, and most models will stop winding completely.
 Take your foot off the pedal or press the stop button.

 For Brother sewing machines without fast bobbin-winding: Insert the end of the thread into one of the holes in the bobbin.
 Turn on the sewing machine and either press the start button (if your machine is computerized) or press the foot pedal down while holding the end of the thread.
 Use low foot pressure or the slowest slider speed when pressing start/stop to wind the thread a few times.
 Then, press down harder or increase speed to fully wind the bobbin.